 The Social Constructionists build, launch and operate ventures which tackle those social needs that are inadequately addressed by existing institutions, businesses, NGOs and government agencies.
 The scale is larger than social bricoleurs e.g.: Jacqueline Novogratz.

-Social Engineers act as prime movers of innovation and change, engendering “gales of creative destruction” to destroy dated systems, structures and processes to be replaced by newer and more suitable ones.
+Social Engineers act as prime movers of innovation and change, engendering “gales of creative destruction” to destroy dated systems, structures, and processes to be replaced by newer and more suitable ones.

 Thousands of creative people are bringing in their expertise in business and entrepreneurship to address the problems of the world.

-Vinoba Bhave (India) - founder and leader of the Bhoodan movement, David Brower (United States) -environmentalist and conservationist, Akhtar Hameed Khan (Pakistan) - founder of grassroots movement for rural communities Comilla Model are some of the notable historical social entrepreneurs in the world.
+Vinoba Bhave (India) – founder and leader of the Bhoodan movement, David Brower (United States) -environmentalist and conservationist, Akhtar Hameed Khan (Pakistan) – founder of the grassroots movement for rural communities Comilla Model are some of the notable historical social entrepreneurs in the world.
 Bill Drayton (Ashoka Foundation), Ibrahim Abouleish (Egypt), Poonam Ahluwalia (US), Muhammad Yunus (Bangladesh), Willie Smits (Indonesia), Malala Yousafzai (Pakistan) are some of the modern social entrepreneurs across the world.

 Dr.A.T.Ariyarathne is the founder of “Sarvodaya Shramadana Movement”.
-He was admired by Gandhi Peace Prize in 1996, the Niwano Peace Prize, the King Beaudoin Award and many other international honors for his work in peace making and village development.
+He was admired by Gandhi Peace Prize in 1996, the Niwano Peace Prize, the King Beaudoin Award and many other international honors for his work in peacemaking and village development.

 Anoka Abeyrathne is an eco-social entrepreneur, environmentalist and youth activist on environmental, sustainable development and entrepreneurial issues in Sri Lanka and in the Asian region.
-From her very young age (13), she started her social work as environmentalist.
+From her very young age (13), she started her social work as an environmentalist.
 She was the president of the United Nations Club, the Red Cross Society, secretary of the Environmental Society, Girl Guide and a gold medal receiving athlete, swimmer and pianist.
 She is an inspiration for us as youngsters.
-Spotlight is not for all, lot more others are there in Sri Lanka who is being involved in developing social life of the people.
+The spotlight is not for all, a lot more others are there in Sri Lanka who is being involved in developing the social life of the people.